 We might naively hope that the world would welcome salt-of-the-earth types who are committed to reconciliation, faithfulness, truth-telling, love, and piety.
 But some worlds are built on vengeance, lust, and hatred; some churches are energized by hostility toward other churches.
 Some religions turn piety into an honor competition.
 Such religions and worlds naturally see serious Christians as a threat to their way of life, because Christians are a threat to their way of life.
 Where mutual hatred determines the structure of social life, lovers are dangerous.
 Anyone who reaches across the barricades to bless an enemy is tampering with the way the world is, and ought to be.
 In a world such as ours, where virtually every sexual desire demands respect, disciples who urge the lustful to pluck out their lecherous eyes aren’t just prudes, but dangerous prudes.
 In a world of lies, truth-tellers must be silenced.

-Unbroken is a well-produced film that tells the story of World War II survivor Louis Zamperini, who survived crashing in the Pacific, interminable weeks lost at sea, and the terrors of several Japanese POW camps.
-Unfortunately, in the film, the equally remarkable third act of Zamperini’s life is reduced to a footnote.
+Unbroken is a well-produced film that tells the story of World War II survivor Louis Zamperini.
+Zamperini survived crashing in the Pacific, interminable weeks lost at sea, and the terrors of several Japanese POW camps.
+Unfortunately, the equally remarkable third act of his life is reduced to a footnote on screen.
 After being rescued from internment at war’s end, Zamperini spiraled into inconsolable depression, vengefulness, and alcoholism before being spiritually rescued at a Billy Graham “revival”.
 With the third act missing, as it stands, the movie is false.
 The number one thing a movie owes us, whether it is fiction or non-fiction, is truth.
 And Zamperini was in fact not unbroken, but broken.
 Then, in his brokenness, he was put back together again.
 In spite of the onscreen epigraph, in so reducing the depth of his brokenness and salvation — not by himself, but by another — the film is not “a true story”.
 Some ambiguity in the title, “Unbroken”, does, however, permit a truer sense.
 In the same sense that something done might be undone; Zamperini was broke, and then unbroke.
 He was restored, reborn, healed … unbroken.
-Filmmakers deserve a great degree of creative license in turning a story into a screenplay into a film, but the thing they should not do is fundamentally change the meaning of a person’s life.
+Filmmakers deserve a great degree of creative license in turning a story into a screenplay, but the thing they should not do is fundamentally change the meaning of a person’s life.
 Unbroken is almost entirely a story of human triumph and resilience, and barely gestures at the true story of human brokenness, neediness, and repentance.
 It is the latter that moved Zamperini to return to Japan to reconcile with his former captors.
 It is the latter that has the strength to unbreak what has been broken.

 I believe in a transcendent creator whose self-disclosure is difficult for humanity to grasp and understand properly given the cultural filters through which that revelation is received.
 As such, any historical report of revelation will be a distortion, and the task of historical religion is to attempt to work through the distortion by gradually evolving in the light of critical conversation about experience.